How it works

 You can attach surrounding markets to show the shape of the case.
 Those links help readers follow the logic, but they do not move each other's price.

-Mint in.
-Withdraw out.
+Buy in.
+Cash out.

 Every post and reply stays with the market so the argument accumulates in public.
 The case, the counter-case, and the trading record all stay in one place.